adsforce/docs/docs/en/sdk-integrations/quick-start/Android/README.md

       * @param params         Other params，can be empty */
      AdsforceSdk.googleZFReportWithProductPrice(double price, @NonNull String currency, String publicKey, @NonNull String dataSignature, @NonNull String purchaseData, Map<String, String> params);
+     /**
+      * In-app purchase record(Google-certified)
+      *
+      * @param skuDetailJson   IAP skudetail json, can not be empty
+      * @param publicKey      Public key of Google payment，can be empty
+      * @param dataSignature  Signature verification from GP payment, get from Purchase.getSignature()，can not be empty
+      * @param purchaseData   Signature verification from GP payment, get from Purchase.getOriginalJson()，can not be empty
+      * @param params         Other params，can be empty */
+      AdsforceSdk.googleZFReportWithSkuDetailJson(@NonNull String skuDetailJson,
+                                                           String publicKey, @NonNull String dataSignature,
+                                                           @NonNull String purchaseData, Map<String, String> params)

 > **[warning] Note**
 >